Try square: Accuracy

 A square can become less accurate over time through both common use and abuse, such as the edges becoming worn over time or the square being dropped or mistreated.
 Wooden squares can also vary with changes in temperature and humidity.
 For this reason more dimensionally stable woods, such as mahogany, are preferred.

 There are a number of methods for correcting an inaccurate square by hand.
 Wooden blades can be corrected using a hand plane and sandpaper, while metal blades can be corrected using a file, emery cloth, or sandpaper.

 Try square with a 45° mitred stock.

 Ancient Egyptian try square from the 20th century BC.
 Discovered in 1920 in the tomb of Meketre near Thebes.

-Traditional wooden try square with a slightly curved profile on the blade, from the Stokloster Castle collection.
+Traditional wooden try square with a slightly curved profile on the blade, from the Skokloster Castle collection.

 Painting by Rubens of St James the Less clutching a try square, a symbol associated with several Christian saints.

 One method for testing a woodworker's try square for accuracy.

 Young prisoner in 1950 using a try square for woodworking.